intel/pmem-csi/DEVELOPMENT.md

 Top-level README diagram describing communication channels
 ----------------------------------------------------------
-This diagram was created using the [_dia_ drawing program](https://en.wikipedia.org/wiki/Dia_(software)).
+This diagram was created with the [_dia_ drawing program](https://en.wikipedia.org/wiki/Dia_(software)) using [source file](/docs/diagrams/pmem-csi-communication-diagram.dia).

 Image file is produced by saving in PNG format.
-The PNG file is committed as repository elements in docs/images/communication/.
+The PNG file is committed as a [repository element](/docs/images/communication/pmem-csi-communication-diagram.png).

 Diagrams describing provisioning sequence
 -----------------------------------------